UPDATE: June 2021

 If you are a victim of a crime, you are entitled to a police report and an investigation.
 If a police report was not taken at the scene, go immediately to the police station to make a report.
 In a few days, you can request a copy of the report.
 Check it for accuracy and report inaccuracies back at the police station.
 Follow up on the investigation with phone calls and letters.
 Speak with an attorney regarding your rights.

 If you are the victim of a crime, you may be entitled to state victim support services.
 Information is available from the Victims of Crime Resource Center: 1-800-842-8467.
 If your injuries result from the driver’s criminal activity, you may be entitled to punitive damages in addition to pain and suffering.

 If you are severely injured, have long-term or permanent disabling injuries, or were injured in the course of a crime, you should consult with an attorney as soon as possible.
-If you do not know of a good lawyer you can trust, call your local bar association or see our click here.
+If you do not know of a good lawyer you can trust, call your local bar association or see our list of bicycle-friendly lawyers.
 In addition to private lawyers, the Bar Association of San Francisco provides free consultation in some cases: 415-989-1616.